richardschoen/ILEaccess/README.md

 **ILEastic** allows HTTP microservices to be created on IBM i</br>
 **NOXDB** makes SQL,JSON and XML made easy for IBM i.</br>
-**ILEusion** packages it all up to make IBM i data and program call services easier.
+**ILEusion** packages it all up to make IBM i data and program call services easier using JSON rest calls.
 ILEusion has been temporarily forked here. https://github.com/richardschoen/ILEusion</br>

 For more info on these services see the sitemule Github projects: https://github.com/sitemule